Blatke/Multi-Mask-Shader-for-ME/README.md

 ## List of Properties
 #### Mask2_ReplaceTintColor
 AlbedoMask2 can replace the colors of tint and albedo, instead of blending them, with designated colors.
-But this option can independently decide whether the tint color is to be replaced or blended.
+But this option can independently decide **whether the tint color is to be replaced or blended**.
 When the value of this option is less than 1.0, the colors indicated by AlbedoMask2 will blend with the tint color instead of replacing it, so there is only the colors on the albedo map are replaced byAlbedo Mask2.

 For instance, we add a folder in the scene with shifting its shader to Blake/Multi-Masks, and importing a texture of grid into its Albedo: